gracekishino/coding_playlists/README.md

 ## Installation

-Open `index.html` in the project directory to view the website in your browser locally on your computer.
+Open `index.html` in the project directory to view the website in a browser locally on your computer.

 ## Contributing